 • Occasionally clean your trash container with a disinfectant to remove odors.

 • Remove bird feeders from April 1 thru November.
-At the very least, make them inaccessible to bears and clean up fallen seed.
+It’s very hard feeding birds without feeding bears.
+At the very least, make bird feedrs inaccessible to bears and clean up fallen seed.
 Hanging flower baskets work great in attracting hummingbirds, not bears.

 • Feed pets indoors.

-• Store livestock feed and grain, bird seed, pet food in a bear-resistant container or secure structure.
-55-gallon steel drums with locking lids work well for feed.
+• Store livestock feed and grain, bird seed and pet food in a bear-resistant container or secure structure.
+55-gallon steel drums with locking lids work well for feed and avoid property damage.

-• Use electric fencing to protect chickens and livestock, beehives, compost, fruit trees, gardens and more.
+• Rural residents can use electric fencing to protect chickens and livestock, beehives, compost, fruit trees, gardens and more.

 • Do not allow bears to become accustomed to hanging around your property.
 Stay safe, but do your best to run bears off by yelling, banging pots and pans or blowing an air horn.
 Never approach or corner a bear.